-Our Conflicts of Interest Policy provides a framework for identifying, declaring and managing actual or potential conflicts of interest.
-The policy also covers gifts and hospitality and forms part of our broader conflicts of interest compliance and ethics framework.
+Our conflicts of interest policy provides a framework for identifying, declaring and managing actual, potential or perceived conflicts of interest.
+The policy also covers gifts and hospitality and forms part of our broader conflicts of interest compliance and ethics frameworks.